Author: Jenna Ash

 What is the long term impact of that printer?

 My recent conversations with grant-seekers have left me feeling pretty confident that organisations understand the increasing importance of evaluating their social impact, and are able to report to their funders on the ongoing impact of their programmes.
-In the Grant Seeker Workshop we ran in Auckland recently, nearly 100% of the participants said they were evaluating the outcomes and impact of their programmes – well done!

-For ongoing projects or programmes, evaluation is a no-brainer.
+For ongoing projects or programs, evaluation is a no-brainer.
 As much as you need to evaluate your projects so that you know you are actually making a difference, ongoing funding also relies on your ability to demonstrate the change you are creating.